Anant/Cassandra.Toolkit/setup/setup.backups.md

-# Cassandra Backups - Overview
+# Setting Up Cassandra Backups - Overview
 This document is to provide further instructions for installation of backup tools for your Cassandra cluster.
-[Click here]() to go back to instructions for filling out your `group_vars/all.yml` file.
+[Click here](./setup.ansible-config-files.md#Step-1.3-set-config-variables-for-your-deployment) to go back to instructions for filling out your `group_vars/all.yml` file.

 ## Install Tablesnap for AWS S3 backups
 Tablesnap is one of the backup tools that Cassandra.toolkit supports.
 Tablesnap will be installed on your cluster if you set `install_tablesnap=True`, either in your `group_vars/all.yml` file or using `-e` when executing ansible playbook.